stevepurdie/saap-docs/content/for-developers/onboarding/application-onboarding.md

 - `nexus-helm-reg-url` : Remove `https://` from the start, add `-helm` in URL after `nexus` and Append `/repository/helm-charts/`.
 This URL points to Helm Registry referred as `nexus-helm-reg-url` in this tutorial eg `nexus-helm-stakater-nexus.apps.clustername.random123string.kubeapp.cloud/repository/helm-charts/`

   ![nexus-Forecastle](./images/nexus-forecastle.png)

-Ask admin for Docker and Helm Registry Credentials for pushing container images and helm chart respectively.

 ### Login to Docker Registry
 Run following command to login to the registry